sethks/RMPresearch/README.md

 # RMPresearch
 This project idea came to me over the summer while I was registering for fall classes at Boston University.
-When we as students search professors and their courses on RateMyProfessor, we end up with a simple rating from 1 - 5 by students.
-As I was looking through each professor I started forming questions such as "What is the average rating for the entire Computer Science department?", and "Since I need an elective, what are the most popular and well rated coureses at BU?".
+When students search for professors and their courses on RateMyProfessor, they end up with a simple rating from 1 to 5, given by other students.
+As I was looking through each professor's rating, I started forming questions such as "What is the average rating for the entire Computer Science department?" and "Since I need an elective, what are the most popular and highly rated courses at BU?".